julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 As new software packages and *in silico* methodologies emerge to better model IDP/IDR structures, back-calculations to multiple experimental datatypes are required to quantitatively assess the conformers generated.
-**SPyCi-PDB** should assist by providing a user-friendly, all-in-one package to reduce time and confusion in this back-calculation step as well as open opportunities for future collaborations and integration of new experimental datatypes.
+The current state of back-calculating PRE and NOE distances for dynamic protein systems, are not robust as the correlation of two interacting groups of protons, in the case of NOEs, cannot be described by a simple distance.
+Furthermore, the data from PRE back-calculations are improperly used in IDPs as a wider range of distances are sampled for disordered compared to folded proteins.
+Although advancements in back-calculation of chemical shifts has been made, as seen in UCBShift [@Li2020], improvements can still be made as the error in some cases is larger than the deviation of the back-calculated values.
+Given the rapid developing nature of different software tools to perform back-calculations, **SPyCi-PDB** should assist by providing a user-friendly, all-in-one package to reduce time and confusion in this back-calculation step as well as open opportunities for future collaborations and integration of new experimental datatypes.
 Furthermore, **SPyCi-PDB** aims to unify different input and output data formats from different experimental datatypes to increase productivity and accelerate research.
 As stated in the documentation hosted by ReadTheDocs, input formats are conventional comma-delimited tables (e.g. `.CSV, .TXT`), while the output format is human-readable `.JSON` files that can be easily manipulated using Python or other software based on the user's ultimate needs. **SPyCi-PDB** was also developed to integrate into the IDPConformerGenerator platform.

+Ultimately, given the complicated and dynamic exchanging nature of IDPs, back-calculators will still need to be developed with these features in mind.
 By creating a tool with modularity and best practices, we aim to encourage other researchers to contribute towards this platform to further the goal of improved modelling of IDPs and IDRs.

 # Implementation